 Why did the organic for your branded search traffic just drop off?
-Was it a search algorithm change or was it the content of your results that changed?
+Was it a Google search algorithm change or was it the content of your results that changed?
 It's a nightmare situation when suddenly you find that you're ranking for negative search phrases appended to your brand name, like "fraud" or "scam."
 Prospects are fleeing.
 The sales staff are freaking out.

 Negative reviews ward off consumers like a leaky septic tank parked right in front of your storefront.
 You're a legitimate company.
 You’ve been in business for years, and you do great work.
 But somehow, the internet has stamped a scarlet letter on your business' brand, and it won’t go away.

 Unfortunately, you may never be able to completely remove negative online content about your brand, but you may be able to mitigate the damage.
 But before you can, you need to know what queries people are entering to find the bad stuff.
 Then you can do something about it.

 Note: We provide a link to a simple reputation plan at the bottom of this post.